Anne Marie Louise d'Orléans, Duchess of Montpensier: Return to court and family life

 Philippe and Henrietta formed a stormy couple.
-Philippe was an overt homosexual and openly lived with his lovers at the Palais Royal, much to the dislike of Henrietta.
+Philippe was an overt bisexual and openly lived with his male lovers at the Palais Royal, much to the dislike of Henrietta.
 In retaliation, she openly flirted with Louis XIV as well as seduced Philippe's own lover the comte de Guiche.
 Mademoiselle was the godmother of Philippe and Henrietta's youngest child, the Mademoiselle de Valois, born in 1670.
 Once again at Henrietta's death in 1670, Louis XIV asked if Mademoiselle wanted to fill "the vacant place" that had been left by Henrietta, a suggestion she declined.

-Mademoiselle and her younger half sister Marguerite Louise enjoyed a close relationship.
+Mademoiselle and her younger half-sister Marguerite Louise enjoyed a close relationship.
 The two would go to the theatre and attend Mademoiselle's salon.

 Marguerite Louise later asked her to sort out arrangements when the Grand Prince of Tuscany proposed an alliance in 1658.
 Mademoiselle was asked to ensure its fulfilment, a previous proposal from the Duke of Savoy having failed.

 Initially overjoyed at the prospect of marrying, Marguerite Louise's ebullience faded to dismay when she discovered Mademoiselle no longer favoured the Tuscan match.
 After this, Marguerite Louise's behaviour became erratic: she shocked the court by going out unaccompanied with her cousin Prince Charles of Lorraine, who soon became her lover.
 Her proxy marriage did nothing to change her attitude and she attempted to abscond and go hunting, only to be stopped by Mademoiselle herself.

-In 1663, Louis XIV again turned to Mademoiselle in order to arrange a match for his cousin.
+In 1663, Louis XIV again approached Mademoiselle with a possible match for her.
 The intended bridegroom was Alfonso VI of Portugal, who acceded to the Portuguese throne in 1656.
 The proud Mademoiselle ignored the idea, saying she would rather stay in France with her vast income and estates and that she did not want a husband who was rumoured to be alcoholic, impotent and paralytic.
 Alfonso instead married Marie Françoise of Savoy.

 An angry Louis thus ordered her to return to Saint-Fargeau for having disobeyed him.
-This "exile" lasted roughly a year and during it she began to make repairs to the Château d'Eu, where she began to write her memoirs.
-Appealing to Louis regarding her health, she was allowed to return to court, whereupon Louis proposed that she marry Charles Emmanuel II, Duke of Savoy, who had previously married Mademoiselle's younger half sister Françoise Madeleine.
-Mademoiselle seemed very keen on the match, but Charles Emmanuel II was not, and he made various excuses regarding it.
+This "exile" lasted roughly a year and during it she began to make repairs to the Château d'Eu, and started writing her memoirs.
+Appealing to Louis regarding her health, she was allowed to return to court, whereupon Louis proposed that she marry Charles Emmanuel II, Duke of Savoy, who had previously married Mademoiselle's younger half-sister Françoise Madeleine.
+Mademoiselle seemed very keen on the match, but Charles Emmanuel II was not, and he made various excuses to avoid it.
 This proposal was to be the last for la Grande Mademoiselle.